Political Science

 PLSC 2480 U.S. Congress (4 Credits)

 Structure and functions of U.S. Congress and congressional behavior.
-Satisfies the department distribution requirement in American politics.
+Satisfies the department distribution requirement in American politics and counts toward the Scientific Inquiry: Society and Culture common curriculum requirement.
 Prerequisite: sophomore standing.

 PLSC 2500 Political Psychology (4 Credits)